playframework/playframework/documentation/manual/javaGuide/tutorials/zentasks/JavaGuide5.md

 }
 ```

-And also importantly, let's check that our authorisation is working, making sure that someone who is not a member of a project can not change the name of that project:
+And also importantly, let's check that our authorization is working, making sure that someone who is not a member of a project can not change the name of that project:

 ```java
 @Test